bellmit/attic/articles/discipline.rst

 Infractions
 -----------

-An infraction is an act or omission which violates a rule in this Charter.
+An infraction is an act or omission which violates an article in this Charter.

 Any person can level a charge by announcement.
 A charge consists of: